 He has been thrice nominated for the Pushcart Prize, in poetry, fiction, and creative nonfiction.

-His plays have been performed in Miami, Ft.
+His short plays have been performed in Miami, Ft.
 Lauderdale, Louisville, Buffalo, San Diego, Lafayette (LA), Durango (CO), Salem, and Boston, with a staged reading at Urban Stages in Manhattan.
+Overseas, they have been seen in Canberra (Australia) and Manipal (Dubai).

 Currently he is a Senior Writer-In-Residence at